How To Test & Validate Structured Data

 The structured data details lower window pane provides further information on the items and issues discovered.
 The left-hand side of the lower window pane shows property values and icons against them when there are errors or warnings, and the right-hand window provides detail on the specific validation issues.

-5) Refer To Schema.org or Google Search Feature Documentation To Better Understand Validation Issues
+5) Refer To Schema.org or Google Rich Result Feature Documentation To Better Understand Validation Issues

 Structured data can be challenging, even with the help of tools.
 So always refer to the relevant documentation to provide more context and follow the guidelines.

-A simple rule for structured data auditing is to fix validation errors to ensure content is considered for Google search features and rich snippets, and consider whether the information in warnings would be useful for users, and either implement or ignore.
+A simple rule for structured data auditing is to fix validation errors to ensure content is considered for Google rich results feature and rich snippets, and consider whether the information in warnings would be useful for users, and either implement or ignore.

 Google Product Validation Error Example